FarronF/limerick-council-meetings/meetings/2022/02/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 11th January 2022.md

 In proposing the motion, Councillor O’Brien requested Limerick City and County Council

-enter into discussions with the Hunt Museum with a view to bringing the Shannongrove--- 4
+enter into discussions with the Hunt Museum with a view to bringing the Shannongrove
+---
+4

 Collar back to Limerick on loan for a period of time.
 The Meetings Administrator advised